-Your motor home is equipped with an LP gas fueled water heater.
+Your motor home is equipped with a water heater that will operate on electricity or LP gas.
 The heater is a storage type much like in your home.
 There is a thermostatic control on the heater to maintain the water temperature within a preset range.